GoPro: HERO cameras

 On October 15, 2019, GoPro released the HERO8 Black, which included improved in-camera stabilization by way of HyperSmooth 2.0.
-The HERO8 Black introduced integrated mounting 'fingers' which could be folded down for use, and was also notable for not having an easily replaceable lens available from GoPro, though a third party replacement lens kit is available from a company called Camera Butter.
+The HERO8 Black introduced integrated mounting 'fingers' which could be folded down for use.

 On September 9, 2020, GoPro released the HERO9 Black, which saw the reinstatement of the user-replaceable lens and a new front-facing screen.

 On September 10, 2024, GoPro released the HERO13 Black, which introduced a variety of new lens options, including a macro lens and ND filters.
 An option for an anamorphic lens will release in 2025.

 The HERO line has gained widespread popularity for recording first person point of view videos.